QPThree/101d1/class01.md

 * Why Are They Visiting Your Website?

-Will the user be purchasing a good from your site?
-Maybe they are looking for information on a topic?
+Will the user be purchasing goods from your site?
+Maybe they are looking for information on a certain topic?
 How you answer these questions for your specific site will determine what and how you choose to layout your pages.

 * What Information Does Your Visitor Need?

 Going back to our afformentioned examples, a user looking for information on a research topic may be looking for paragraphs of information.
 Potentially these paragraphs are laid out in some kind of ordering or sectioning.
 On the other hand, a user looking to purchase a bracelet from your site will require *far* less amount of information.
-However, they may require very specific information.
-Possibly bracelet sizes, colorings, photos, and pricing.
+However, they still may require very specific information such as bracelet sizes, colorings, photos, and pricing.

 * How Often Will Your Site Be Visited?